patrickdappollonio/kubectl-slice/README.md

 Any field from the YAML file can be used, however, non-existent fields will render an empty string.
 This is very common for situations such as rendering a Helm template [where the namespace shouldn't be defined](#resources-with-no-namespace).

-If you would rather fail executing `kubectl-split` if a field was not found, consider using the `required` Go Template function.
-The following template will make `kubectl-split` fail with a non-zero exit code if the namespace of any of the resources is not defined.
+If you would rather fail executing `kubectl-slice` if a field was not found, consider using the `required` Go Template function.
+The following template will make `kubectl-slice` fail with a non-zero exit code if the namespace of any of the resources is not defined.

 ```handlebars
 {{.metadata.namespace | required}}.yaml